Debt Avalanche Calculator

 In the summary section, you can compare your current debt and your debt with the debt avalanche method.

-- APR: we show you the actual APR for both cases, which is the best way to compare debts from the perspective of cost of borrowing.
+- APR: we show you the actual APR for both cases, which is the best way to compare debts from the perspective of the cost of borrowing (check our APR calculator to learn about this indicator).

 - Monthly payment: you can see the precise allocation of the monthly payment for each of your debts in the payment schedule table.